FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE.

 Working from the top, first screw the narrow back rails (D) and then the wide back rails (E) to the posts.
 The top edge of the uppermost rail is flush with the top of the cap and extends 1 inch past each post.
 Check the 1-inch overhang of the remaining rails, adjusting the post as you install each rail to ensure the posts are parallel (Photo 1).

 Flip the back assembly over and add the narrow front rails (F) and wide front rails (G).
 Install the cable rail (H) between the legs to secure the bottom ends of the cables holding the planters.
-Install the 1-1/2-in-thick second rail from the bottom (D) for attaching the seat slats.
+Install the 1-1/2-inch-thick second rail from the bottom (D) for attaching the seat slats.

 Retrieve the legs (B) and the remaining narrow rails (F) and screw together the front assembly (Project Diagram, Drawing 3).